ninapy/JavaFX-Pacman-Game/README.md

 ## Credits

 This implementation was created as a educational project for the introductory computer science class CSCI0150 at Brown University, inspired by the original Pacman arcade game developed by Namco.

+## Note for recruiters

+This project was developed in the context of a university class assignment.
+Due to academic integrity policies, the full source code cannot be made publicly available.

+Recruiters and prospective employers may request private access or a demonstration of the code and results.
+Please reach out directly if you’d like to see more.

+## Contact
+Nina Py Brozovich
+📧 nina_py_brozovich@brown.edu